 Germinating the seeds

-Until the seeds sprout, it's important not to let the soil surface dry out.
-It may be best to enclose the pots in a plastic container or bag to maintain moisture.
-Just leave it open a crack to allow some fresh air in.
-You may need to drip a few drops of water on the surface one or more times a day to keep it moist.
+Until the seeds sprout, ensure that the surface soil always stays moist.
+A plastic dome or bag may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
+You may need to drip a few drops of water over the seeds every day to keep the seeds moist.

-Aim to keep the seeds between 65 and 78° F (18-26°C).
+Aim to keep the seeds between 65 and 80° F (18-27°C).
 I have no information about how well they germinate outside that temperature range.
-I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.
+I recommend placing a minimum/maximum thermometer near the pots.

-Lighting -- After they sprout, keep them in a bright spot, with protection from afternoon sun.
+Lighting -- After they sprout, continue keeping them in a bright spot, with protection from afternoon sun.